qisheng-jiang/VeCT/Evaluation.md

 ## Software dependencies

-We recommande using Docker for setting up environment smoothly.
+We recommend using Docker for setting up environment smoothly.

 > Please refer to [Docker](https://docs.docker.com/get-started/) to see more details about how to install Docker.